Zebop!

 Zebop! is the 12th studio album by the American rock band Santana.
 The album had several releases, and various different color cover backgrounds, including pink and red.
-The album featured "Winning"; both the album and single were one of Santana's last top 40 hits until 1999 with their release of Supernatural.
+The album featured "Winning"; along with the following album Shangó, both the album and single were one of Santana's last top 40 hits until 1999 with the band’s release of Supernatural.